1. About co-dydramol

 What if I take too much?

-Urgent advice: Go to A&E straight away if you've taken too much co-dydramol and you're finding it difficult to breathe
+- you take too much co-dydramol and are finding it difficult to breathe

 Take the co-dydramol box, or the leaflet inside the packet, plus any remaining medicine with you.